Can Weighted and Vibrating Pens Really Improve Handwriting?

 Final Thoughts

-If you're not sure where to start, chat with an occupational therapist or visit our team in-store.
+If you're not sure where to start, chat with an occupational therapist or chat to our team online.
 We’re always happy to help you find the right tools for your learner.

 Explore our handwriting tools here: https://starfishstore.com.au